phyraPH/ShellStream/README.md

 * Update: Remove String Obfuscation folder, and added a loop that continuously tries to fetch the shellcode until successful.
-* note: CSE.cpp output gets detected under Wacatac.H!ml, remove the loop function or just use the control flow obfuscation version to get through it.
+* note: CSE.cpp output gets detected under Wacatac.H!ml, you can remove the loop function or just use the control flow obfuscation version to get through it.
 # ShellStream

 Windows-based application downloads a binary file from a server using WinHTTP and executes it by copying it to memory and invoking it with a function pointer.
 This should only be intended for ethical purposes.